Beyond the Reach

-Beyond the Reach is a 2014 American thriller film directed by Jean-Baptiste Léonetti and written by Stephen Susco.
-It is based on the 1972 novel Deathwatch by Robb White and stars Michael Douglas, Jeremy Irvine, Hanna Mangan-Lawrence, and Ronny Cox.
+Beyond the Reach is a 2014 American thriller film directed by Jean-Baptiste Léonetti and written by Stephen Susco, based on Robb White's 1972 novel Deathwatch.
+The film stars Michael Douglas (who also produced), Jeremy Irvine, Hanna Mangan-Lawrence, and Ronny Cox.
+It follows a naked and unarmed hunting guide running from a wealthy hunter who wants to ensure his silence in the death of an old man.

-The film premiered at the 2014 Toronto International Film Festival under its original title The Reach, and was released in the United States on April 17, 2015, by Roadside Attractions.
+The film had its world premiere under its original title The Reach at the 39th Toronto International Film Festival on September 6, 2014.
+Beyond the Reach was released in theaters and on-demand in the United States on April 17, 2015, by Lionsgate and Roadside Attractions.
+It received generally negative reviews from critics.